All Saints Hospital (South Africa): Infrastructure

-The All Saints Hospital has relied on the Nxuba river nearby for its water supply since 1967.
+The All Saints Hospital has relied on the Xuka river nearby for its water supply since 1967.
 Water has been pumped from the river to a water treatment dam from where two pumps transfer it to the hospital’s water tanks.

-The water pumps that were initially installed in 1967 had not been replaced until January 2011 when a pipe burst—halting the water supply and resulting in water being delivered to the hospital inn trucks.
-Early in 2017, many community members in ned of healthcare were turned away.
+The water pumps that were initially installed in 1967 had not been replaced until January 2011 when a pipe burst—halting the water supply and resulting in water being delivered to the hospital in trucks.
+Early in 2017, many community members in need of healthcare were turned away.
 Several patients also had to be sent to other hospitals in Umtata, Cofimvaba and Queenstown when the water supply was interrupted again by another pipe burst.

 As one of only two government hospitals in the rural Eastern Cape in Ngcobo, the hospital often admits young, male patients who are injured during botched traditional circumcisions.
 As a common practice in Xhosa culture, young men undergo traditional circumcisions during initiation rituals in the Eastern Cape.
 During every initiation season, reports are made of advanced infections, severe blood loss, mutilation and even death.
 In December 2011, the All Saints was flooded with injured initiates with 33 of those admitted into wards requiring specialised care which put pressure on day-to-day operations.